lasa1015/Tourwise/README.md

 Initially deployed on a private monolithic server, the system was later taken offline after assessment.

-The current version was restructured and redeployed by **Sha Luo**, utilizing **AWS RDS (PostgreSQL)** for persistent storage and a **Hetzner server** for hosting.
+The current version was restructured and redeployed by **Sha Luo**, utilizing **AWS RDS (PostgreSQL)** for persistent storage and an **Azure VM  (Standard B2s)** for hosting.
 The deployment is containerized with **Docker** and automated through **GitHub Actions** for continuous integration and delivery (CI/CD).

 This update also introduces backend improvements such as persisting prediction results to the database—reducing reliance on in-memory storage and enhancing data availability.
 Several frontend bugs were fixed to improve stability and user experience.

 ------